 - Foul odor or/and bitter taste in the mouth

 During pregnancy, your body undergoes many hormonal changes.
-These changes can increase the chances of dental problems such as tooth decay and gum diseases.
-Therefore, maintaining dental health during pregnancy is extremely important .
+These changes can increase the risk of dental problems such as tooth decay and gum diseases.
+Therefore, maintaining dental health during pregnancy is important (3).

 Some pregnancy complications that occur due to dental problems include: